Graduate Turns Tragedy Into Purpose

 “After the murder of my mother, I became more aggressive in wanting to further my career,” Shalenna said.
 “I would always talk about it, but I would never take the actions to move forward and actually do it.”

-Shalenna said she followed the advice of a couple of family members and enrolled in the Dental Assistant program at UEI College in Sacramento.
+Shalenna said she followed the advice of a couple of family members and enrolled in the Dental Assistant Training Program at UEI College in Sacramento.
 And, despite another unexpected tragedy that nearly led her to leave the program – her little sister died just months after her mom was killed – Shalenna graduated from the program and is now enjoying a new, full-time career as a dental assistant.

 Motivated by Tragedy